Boxing: Olympic debutant Ashish ousted after opening loss | Sports-Games

 The 27-year-old former Asian silver-medallist went down 0-5 in the bout, which could have been way closer had he turned it up a little bit earlier.
 The boxer from Himachal Pradesh was caught on the back-foot in the opening round and lost it unanimously to the busy Chinese, who used his jab to good effect.

-Ashish raised his game in the second round to give a better account of himself with more attacks but the Chinese excelled in dodging him on most occasions, claiming this one unanimously too.
+Ashish raised his game in the second round to give a better account of himself with more attacks but once again, the lack of clear and precise punches hurt his cause as the Chinese excelled in dodging him on most occasions.

-The judges also scored unanimously in his favor but the Chinese had the decisive lead which gave him the victory.
+The judges also scored unanimously in his favour but the Chinese had the decisive lead which gave him the victory. ''His defence in the first two rounds should have been better.
+Little mistakes that cost him but the effort was there,'' Nieva said.
 Touheta will next face Brazil's third-seeded Herbert Sousa, who is a world championships bronze-medallist.

 Ashish is the third Indian boxer to bow out of the mega-event after Vikas Krishan (69kg) and Manish Kaushik (63kg) also exited with opening-round losses.